-Bobby Segal, who has been involved with college and/or professional baseball every year since 2003, is in his fifth season as hitting coach for the Evansville Otters and sixth campaign as part of an independent league field staff.
+Bobby Segal, who has been involved with college and/or professional baseball every year since 2003, is in his seventh season as hitting coach for the Evansville Otters and eighth campaign as part of an independent league field staff.
 Segal previously spent nine spring seasons and four summer campaigns coaching all levels of college baseball.

-Segal has helped all five of his independent league teams to postseason berths.
-Evansville captured the 2016 Frontier League championship and has advanced to the playoffs each of the last three seasons.
+Segal has helped five of his independent league teams to postseason berths.
+Evansville captured the 2016 Frontier League championship and advanced to the playoffs each of the following three seasons.
 The Gary (Ind.)
 SouthShore RailCats claimed the 2013 American Association title when Segal was their hitting and third base coach.

 Before arriving in Evansville, Segal logged time with five regular season collegiate programs in five different states.
 Seven of his nine teams enjoyed national rankings, while six earned berths in national postseason tournaments.